The Web

 or propose what factors shape it.
 These findings support the premise

-in this Web site that early childhood (perhaps including the
+in this Web site that early childhood experience (perhaps including the

-From research since 1986, this Web site suggests that children
+From research since 1986, I propose that children

 deprived of healthy nurturing during their first years of life